Repurposing Your Office from a Workspace to Workplace

 Make Culture Visible – Leaders can create a strong cultural narrative on what it means to work in the organisation.
 It gives better clarity on the sense of meaningfulness, such as “who we are” and “who we want to be”, for all people at the workplace.
 The office can be a place where people enjoy the fulfilment, energy and engagement through the alignment of their individual goals and the organisational purpose.

-Building Social Capital – People have been expressing a strong need for face-to-face connections.
-We found that informal interactions are vital for facilitating knowledge transfer, friendship, and wellbeing at the workplace.
-With design like large common areas, the office can be a place where people socialise and engage in informal moments, such as team events and impromptus conversations, to build shared values and belonging.
+Building Social Capital – People have long expressed a need for face-to-face interactions as a builder of authentic human connection.
+We found that informal interactions are vital for facilitating knowledge transfer, friendship, and wellbeing in the workplace.
+With design features like large common areas, the office can be a place where people socialise and engage in informal moments, such as team events and impromptu conversations, to build shared values and belonging.

 You can read more about redesigning office, read HSM Advisory’s White Paper “Redesigning the Office” here.